Yallah, New South Wales

 Yallah is a western suburb in the City of Wollongong, New South Wales, Australia, located on the western shore of Lake Illawarra.
 It contains a mixture of rural, commercial and light industrial areas.

 Etymology

-Yallah is an Australian Aboriginal word for which a number of meanings are given; native apple tree; a nearby lagoon; and "go away at once".
+Yallah is an Australian Aboriginal word for which a number of meanings are given; native apple tree, a nearby lagoon, and "go away at once".

 Developments

-The Tallawarra Power Station on the shores of Lake Illawarra and adjacent to Yallah was commissioned in 1952 and commenced operations in 1954 as a thermal power station.
-The station closed in 1989 and was reconditioned as a 435 MW combined cycle natural gas power station.
+The Tallawarra Power Station located on the shores of Lake Illawarra and adjacent to Yallah was commissioned in 1952 and commenced operations in 1954 as a thermal power station.
+The power station was closed in 1989 and was later rebuilt as a 435 MW combined cycle natural gas power station.

 The Yallah railway station opened in 1887, and closed in 1974.